-- Courses Include: CPSY 2102 Autism/Developmental Disabilities and CPSY 2101 Learning Disabilities - Placement Options: Inclusion classroom, Push In, Pull Out, Self-Contained, Private Special Education School - Secondary/Special Education candidates: Spring, Junior Year - Courses Include: Autism/Developmental Disabilities, Learning Disabilities, and Content Methods Course - Placement Options: Inclusion classroom, Push In, Pull Out, Self-Contained, Private Special Education School (with the opportunity to address the content licensure area)
+- Courses Include: CPSY 2102 Autism/Developmental Disabilities and CPSY 2101 Learning Disabilities - Placement Options: Inclusion classroom, Push In, Pull Out, Self-Contained, Private Special Education School

+Secondary/Special Education candidates: Spring, Junior Year

+- Courses Include: Autism/Developmental Disabilities, Learning Disabilities, and Content Methods Course - Placement Options: Inclusion classroom, Push In, Pull Out, Self-Contained, Private Special Education School (with the opportunity to address the content licensure area)

-Clinical Experience 3 Learning Expectations and Evaluation Criteria and Connections Requirements Present a professional disposition including : (i) appropriate attire; (ii) respect for the time commitment for the start and end of a field day; (iii) dedicated focus on the K-12 students and tasks immediately at hand, and (iv) proactive communication with the cooperating teacher.
-The evaluation form associated with Clinical Experience 3 is called the O & C Report (Observation and Conference Report).
-It is aligned with the national inTASC standards for developing and new teachers.
-The O&C is delivered to cooperating teachers and clinical supervisors via an email link during the clinical placement.
-The following opportunities, if available within a setting, are expected of candidates in this placement: Within the O&C, the following standards are closely aligned with the expectations for this placement: Plan and teach a social skills lesson; Develop an observational study and intervention plan for a student whose behavior is interfering with his or her learning, social relationships, and overall success in the classroom.
-(The plan is NOT implemented); Run morning routines/meetings; Provide support in integrating technology; Support small and larger group math and literacy instruction; Provide one-on-one and small group support where needed; Support transitions in the classroom and around the building; Support routine activities and the classroom environment (e.g. displaying student work, behavior management); Build positive relationships with students; Observe and participate in opportunities to evaluate K-12 student work to better understand the connection between assessment and next steps in planning and instruction; Continue practice in the areas of effective questioning, providing meaningful feedback to K-12 learners to enhance their next steps in learning, and closing a lesson to build bridges to future learning; Learner Development Learner Differences Learning Environment Content Knowledge Application of Content Assessment Planning for Instruction Instructional Strategies Professional Learning Leadership and Collaboration (specifically collaboration with colleagues to support students with disabilities) Evaluation Requirements & Expectations A teacher candidate receives an O&C evaluation & score from their cooperating teacher and clinical supervisor.
-Each standard in the O&C is evaluated on a 4 point scale: Emergent (1); Novice (2); Proficient (3), and Advanced Proficient (4).
-Target evaluation scores for this clinical placement are as follows: Pass - 2.0 or higher Pass with Remediation - 1.41 - 1.99 A teacher candiation - 1.41 - 1.99 When possible, attend professional development offerings.
-Fail - 1.4 or below
+Present a professional disposition including: (i) appropriate attire; (ii) respect for the time commitment for the start and end of a field day; (iii) dedicated focus on the K-12 students and tasks immediately at hand, and (iv) proactive communication with the cooperating teacher.

+The following opportunities, if available within a setting, are expected of candidates in this placement:

+- Plan and teach a social skills lesson; - Develop an observational study and intervention plan for a student whose behavior is interfering with his or her learning, social relationships, and overall success in the classroom.
+(The plan is NOT implemented); - Run morning routines/meetings; - · Provide support in integrating technology; - Support small and larger group math and literacy instruction; - · Provide one-on-one and small group support where needed; - Support transitions in the classroom and around the building; - Support routine activities and the classroom environment (e.g. displaying student work, behavior management); - Build positive relationships with students; - Observe and participate in opportunities to evaluate K-12 student work to better understand the connection between assessment and next steps in planning and instruction; - Continue practice in the areas of effective questioning, providing meaningful feedback to K-12 learners to enhance their next steps in learning, and closing a lesson to build bridges to future learning; - When possible, attend professional development offerings.